January 22, 2016; Revised January 23, 2016 (#9)

 - Many Pāli words have two meanings: conventional (mundane) and transcendental (lokuttara).
 We saw that the Noble Eightfold Path can be interpreted either way: “Buddha Dhamma – In a Chart” or “Maha Chattarisaka Sutta (Discourse on the Great Forty)“.
 As I explained in “Sutta -Introduction“, I believe this was a strategy by the Buddha to facilitate at least the conventional transmission of the Tipiṭaka during times when Ariyā (Noble Persons) are few in number to explain the lokuttara meanings of key Pāli words.

-- We will follow the text of the sutta in this pdf: Dhammacakkappavattana Sutta
+- We will follow the text of the sutta in this pdf: Dhammacakkappavattana Sutta-3

 - The actual “giving up” comes next, when one slowly start “giving up” voluntarily and progress through the next two stages of Sakadāgāmi and Anāgāmi, and eventually gives up all attachments at the Arahant stage.

-3. In the first phrase of section 2 of the above pdf, it says, “Bhikkhus, what is the majjima patipada declared by the Tathagatha (Buddha) that leads to the vision, wisdom, calming down, special knowledges (abhiññā), comprehend “san” (sambodhi), and to Nibbāna?”
+3. In the first verse of section 2 of the above pdf, it says, “Bhikkhus, what is the majjima patipada declared by the Tathagatha (Buddha) that leads to the vision, wisdom, calming down, special knowledge (abhiññā), comprehend “san” (sambodhi), and to Nibbāna?”

-- In the third phrase he affirms that it is indeed the Path or the majjima patipada.
+- In the third verse, he affirms that it is indeed the Path or the majjima patipada.

 4. In section 3, the Four Noble Truths are briefly stated (uddesa; see, “Sutta -Introduction“), and each can be described in detail filling thousands of books, depending on the level of detail.

 - First, suffering is: “Jāti’pi dukkhā, jarā’pi dukkhā,….”.
-This phrase we have already analyzed in “Does the First Noble Truth Describe only Suffering?“, among others.
+This verse we have already analyzed in “Does the First Noble Truth Describe only Suffering?“, among others.

 - And the fourth is the way to do that, i.e., via the Noble Eightfold Path that was stated in #3 above.